 Freelancers are allowed to post their offers on Gigbucks.
 The platform encourages you to post as many offers as you can.
 This way, you can increase your clients and expand your skill-set.

 In addition to posting your job offers, this platform also lets you set the terms in matters regarding payment and delivery.

 Gigbucks is very flexible.
 However, like other Fiverr alternatives, the competition is also stiff as freelancers can post as many offers as they wish.

 Gigbucks charges a 20% fee for all transactions.

 The registration process on Gigbucks is simplified.
-All you need to become a member is provide your desired username and a working email address.
+All you need to become a member is to provide your desired username and a working email address.
 Freelancers can specify and highlight their skills and expertise, but this is not obligatory.
 Gigbucks considers itself a micro-tasks website and expects freelancers and employers to liaise and work everything out among themselves.

 Search Engine Optimization accounts for many freelancing gigs.
 SEOClerks specializes solely in SEO-related jobs.

 What’s Attractive about SEOClerks?

 SEOClerks focuses solely on SEO-related gigs.
 It has jobs in categories such as link-building, SEO traffic, on-site services, SEO writing, and much more.
 Freelancers who specialize in SEO have an easy time getting jobs here.

 Millions of clients seeking daily SEO services congregate here.
 There are new gigs posted every other second.